awsdocs/iam-user-guide/doc_source/access_policies_manage-delete.md

 You can delete IAM policies using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the IAM API\.

+**Note**
+Deletion of IAM policies is permanent\.
+After the policy is deleted it cannot be recovered\.

 For more information about the difference between managed and inline policies, see [Managed policies and inline policies](access_policies_managed-vs-inline.md)\.

 For general information about IAM policies, see [Policies and permissions in IAM](access_policies.md)\.